Manoonchai/carpalx-th/README.md

 [Carpalx](http://mkweb.bcgsc.ca/carpalx) does not support Thai language, which has around 60+ unique alphabets and without capitalized letters.
 So this is a Thai version of Carpalx, and also the extension which introduce typing effort model for shifted keys as well.

+Ultimately, I will also use this to create [my own Thai keyboard layout](https://github.com/narze/manoonchai).

 ## Result

 ```plaintext